Early Decision II

 When ED II makes sense

-Early Decision II is a second chance at the ED admissions boost, timed for students who didn't use ED I or who were deferred/denied from a different ED I school in December.
-The binding commitment is identical: if you're admitted, you must withdraw all other applications and enroll.
+Early Decision II is a second chance at the ED admissions boost, timed for students who did not use ED I or who were deferred/denied from a different ED I school in December.
+The binding commitment is identical: if admitted, you must withdraw all other applications and enroll.

 ED II is most useful in two scenarios:

-- You weren't ready in November — maybe your fall SAT scores hadn't come in, maybe your personal statement wasn't finalized, maybe you were still deciding between schools.
+- You were not ready in November.
+Maybe your fall SAT scores had not arrived, maybe your personal statement was not finalized, maybe you were still deciding between schools.
 January gives you more time while still capturing the ED boost.

-ED II doesn't stack with ED I — you can't apply to two binding schools simultaneously.
+ED II does not stack with ED I. You cannot apply to two binding schools simultaneously.
 And the admit rate advantage, while real, is typically smaller for ED II than ED I at the same school (ED II pools are smaller and more self-selected, but the school has already built much of its class in ED I).

-For Korean international students, ED II is an especially useful second shot if you targeted an HYPSM school ED I, got deferred, and have a strong second choice (e.g. Duke or Emory) that offers ED II.
-Timing works: December 15 deferral → submit ED II by January 1 → February 15 result.
+For international students, ED II is a useful second shot if you targeted a reach school ED I, got deferred, and have a strong second choice (e.g. Emory or Vanderbilt) that offers ED II.
+The timing works: December 15 deferral, submit ED II by January 1, February 15 result.

 Related terms